Employer: Garden City Community College

-- Learner-centered, able to facilitate the learning process, to inspire, motivate, and help students to succeed.
+- Learner-centered, able to lead the learning process, to inspire, motivate, and help students to succeed.

-- Appreciation and respect for student role, contribution, and responsibility in the learning process.
+- Appreciation and respect for the student role, contribution and responsibility in the learning process.

 - Commitment to develop learning outcomes and design alternative approaches to learning.